-- Stress - High levels of stress are associated with WORSENING acne.
-Get that stress under control either by adding coping mechanisms or be eliminating the source from your life (if possible).
+- Stress - High levels of stress (14) are associated with WORSENING acne.
+Get that stress under control either by adding coping mechanisms or by eliminating the source from your life (if possible).

-- Diet - That means organic, grass fed, free range types of food.
-Avoid foods that cause you physiologic problems.
+- Diet - That means organic, grass-fed, free-range types of food.
+Avoid foods that cause you physiologic problems (15).
 I can't tell you the number of people who tell me that dairy makes their stomach hurt and yet they still consume it.
 Why?
 If a certain food causes you issues, eliminate it from your diet!

 - Water - Drink 64-128 ounces of water PER DAY (more with activity).
 Cellular hydration is requisite for proper function, so don't miss out on the easy opportunity to hydrate and allow for proper cellular function.